The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 The challenges for retailers often go beyond product feed creation.
 Most retailers find that they are met with error messages once they upload a catalog to a marketplace or other destination, due to the complex and strict requirements carried by a majority of destinations.

-This is why many larger retailers favor utilising a feed management software that has a built-in API – Application Programming Interface – for the destination they wish to export to.
+This is why many larger retailers favor utilizing a feed management software that has a built-in API – Application Programming Interface – for the destination they wish to export to.
 An API connects with another piece of software to ensure a seamless interaction.
 In terms of product data, this means that by using software to export a product catalog via an API, the product feed should be in perfect shape in regards to the requirements of the export destination.
 This saves time and effort, as much of the manual work is done automatically by the software, thereby ensuring the feed will be optimized for maximum performance.

 If you’re considering advertising products on Bing, Productsup can help make the process as smooth as possible.
 The Productsup software is equipped with a Bing Merchant Center API, which makes getting your Bing product catalog up and running a breeze.
 The Productsup software will do the hard work for you by automating the previously manual processes and ensuring your feed is perfectly tailored to the Bing Merchant Center requirements.